nioto22/RandomWheel/README.md

 # RandomWheel
+Swift code for iOs of wheel animations :
-Wheel animations : wheel rotation function of cursor swiped and label animation in slot machine style
+  - one wheel rotation in function of cursor swiped
+  - one label rotation in slot machine style

 ![](randomWheel.gif)